 - 13. The Scheme is subject to the statutory funding objective (SFO) under the Pensions Act 2004, whereby the Scheme is required to have sufficient and appropriate assets to meet the expected cost of providing members' past service benefits (the Technical Provisions).
-As at the effective date of the 31 March 2019 valuation, the Scheme was fully-funded on the SFO basis. - 14.
+As at the effective date of the 31 March 2022 valuation, the Scheme was fully-funded on the SFO basis. - 14.
 Additionally, the Trustee and the employers have agreed a secondary funding objective (2FO) for the Scheme, which is to reach full-funding on a "gilts flat" basis by 2030.
-The Trustee is seeking to achieve the 2FO through a combination of employer contributions and investment returns.
+The Trustee is seeking to achieve and maintain the 2FO through a combination of investment returns and employer contributions, if required.